USS NICHOLAS

 April 27, 2007 FFG 47 departed New Orleans, La., after a four-day port call.

-September 4, The Nicholas departed homeport to participate in exercise Neptune Warrior 07-2 Sept.
-17-29., off the coast of Scotland, with naval forces from Denmark, France, Germany, New Zealand, Norway, Spain and United Kingdom.
+September 4, The Nicholas departed homeport to participate in exercise Neptune Warrior 07-2 from Sept.
+17-29, off the coast of Scotland, with naval forces from Denmark, France, Germany, New Zealand, Norway, Spain and United Kingdom.

 December 1, The guided-missile frigate is currently in the Atlantic Ocean as part of simulated opposition forces to USS Nassau ESG Composite Unit Training Exercise (COMPTUEX) from Nov.
 29 through Dec.
 17.